cloud-gov/product/OnboardingChecklist.md

 - [ ] [Sign up for a cloud.gov account with your GSA email address](https://cloud.gov/signup/).
 - [ ] [Deploy a sample application to cloud.gov](https://cloud.gov/quickstart/) to get familiar with the basics of the PaaS from a user's perspective.
 - [ ] Read the [Delivery Process document](https://github.com/18F/cg-product/blob/master/DeliveryProcess.md) to learn about how we work.
-- [ ] We use a [ZenHub tracking board](https://app.zenhub.com/workspaces/cg-story-board-5d217e937454737fd4fcffc8/board) to combine some Github repositories for [managing story lifecycles](https://github.com/18F/cg-product/blob/master/StoryLifecycle.md).
+- [ ] We use a [Github Projects tracking board](https://github.com/orgs/cloud-gov/projects/2) to combine some Github repositories for [managing story lifecycles](https://github.com/18F/cg-product/blob/master/StoryLifecycle.md).
 - [ ] Read our [service disruption guide](https://cloud.gov/docs/ops/service-disruption-guide/) to learn how we handle customer-facing service disruptions.
 - [ ] Join [the cloud.gov team Google Group](https://groups.google.com/a/gsa.gov/forum/?hl=en#!forum/cloud-gov) so you can participate in team-wide internal communication.
 - [ ] Join the [cloud.gov inquiries Google Group](https://groups.google.com/a/gsa.gov/forum/#!forum/cloud-gov-inquiries) so you can keep apprised of prospective new clients.